 The next day, Willow and his kids go for a kind of job interview for a sorcerer apprenticeship with the village wizard, High Aldwin (Billy Barty).
 Unluckily Willow’s disappearing piglet trick goes awry and he is not taken on.
 The dogs return – with accompanying eerie music – causing havoc in a search for the baby.
-This with foreboding music leading to an increasingly intense and dramatic score as the villagers flee, which stops after the dog is killed.
+This with foreboding music leads to an increasingly intense and dramatic score as the villagers flee, which stops after the dog is killed.

 The baby, however, is still safe, and Willow tells his fellow wee village people about finding the baby in a village meeting.
 After this, the wizard dispatches Willow, Burglekutt and some others to take the baby to the Daikini people.
 This leads to some almost Scottish bagpipe sounding music – or maybe I’m just homesick – as they travel.
 En route, they come to a crossroads where a Daikini named Madmartigan (Kilmer) is found captured in a crow’s cage.

 Madmartigan and Willow don’t hit it off at all.
 Willow won’t release him despite this man’s pleading and his assurances that he will look after the child.
 However, all Willow’s band of helpers apart from Meegosh head for home, assuming that Madmartigan will look after the child.
 An army approaches hoping to overpower Queen Bavmorda led by an old friend of Madmartigan, Airk Thaughbaer (Gavan O’Herlihy).
 After this encounter, Willow lets Madmartigan free and Madmartigan sets off with the child.

 However, on his return home, the baby literally falls in his path again, after a bird of prey drops the baby.
 The bird had snatched the child from Madmartigan.
 Willow and Meegosh are then pelted by teeny-weeny bows and arrows after some teeny-weeny Brownies (a very wee sized race of people with mouse pelts for clothes) who attack them and take the baby.